Reviews10 min read

 Who Should Look Elsewhere?

 Absolute beginners — if you've never dealt with server concepts and just need a blog up fast, go with a managed WordPress host that handles everything for you.
-The Cloudways learning curve is real and can be frustrating if you're not technically inclined.
+The Cloudways learning curve is real and can feel frustrating if you're not technically inclined.

 Enterprise businesses needing formal SLAs — Cloudways doesn't offer them on standard plans.
 Large enterprises should look at WP Engine or dedicated Managed AWS services instead.